 It was enacted into law by participating states (30+ now) and adresses the increased demand to provide/receive psychological services via electronic means (telepsychology).

-As long as I, the licensed clinician, practice from my Home State (Ohio), PSYPACT allows me to provide services to any of the approved states outside of Ohio, without becoming licensed in each individual PSYPACT state.
+As long as the licensed clinician practices from their Home State (Ohio), PSYPACT allows clinicians to provide services to any of the approved states outside of Ohio, without becoming licensed in each individual PSYPACT state.

 This allows psychologists to provide services to populations currently underserved or geographically isolated.
 It also permists psychologists to continue to treat their clients when/if they leave the clinician's Home State for a temporary or permanent (move) period of time.
 The client has to be located within a PSYPACT approved state when they are receiving services.